misternic/misternic/README.md

-## Hi there 👋 Welcome to my GitHub Profile!
+# Hi there 👋😁 Welcome to my GitHub Profile!

-Languages I use and know:

-C, C++, C#, JavaScript, TypeScript, PHP, Python

-- 🎓 UAS Technikum Wien
-- 😄 Pronouns: he/him/his